FCP-INDI/fcp-indi.github.io/docs/_sources/user/cpac.rst

 .. include:: /user/utils/help.rst

-Note that any of the optional arguments above will over-ride any pipeline settings in the default pipeline or in the pipeline configuration file you provide via the ``--pipeline_file`` parameter.
+Note that any of the optional arguments above will over-ride any pipeline settings in the default pipeline or in the pipeline configuration file you provide via the ``--pipeline-file`` parameter.

 **Further usage notes:**

-* You can run only anatomical preprocessing easily, without modifying your data or pipeline configuration files, by providing the ``--anat_only`` flag.
+* You can run only anatomical preprocessing easily, without modifying your data or pipeline configuration files, by providing the ``--anat-only`` flag.

 * As stated, the default behavior is to read data that is organized in the BIDS format.
 This includes data that is in Amazon AWS S3 by using the format ``s3://<bucket_name>/<bids_dir>`` for the ``bids_dir`` command line argument.
 Outputs can be written to S3 using the same format for the ``output_dir``.
-Credentials for accessing these buckets can be specified on the command line (using ``--aws_input_creds`` or ``--aws_output_creds``).
+Credentials for accessing these buckets can be specified on the command line (using ``--aws-input-creds`` or ``--aws-output-creds``).

 * When the app is run, a data configuration file is written to the working directory.
-This directory can be specified with ``--working_dir`` or the directory from which you run ``cpac`` will be used.
+This directory can be specified with ``--working-dir`` or the directory from which you run ``cpac`` will be used.
 This file can be passed into subsequent runs, which avoids the overhead of re-parsing the BIDS input directory on each run (i.e. for cluster or cloud runs).
-These files can be generated without executing the C-PAC pipeline using the ``test_run`` command line argument.
+These files can be generated without executing the C-PAC pipeline using ``test_config`` as the analysis level.

 * The ``participant_label`` and ``participant_ndx`` arguments allow the user to specify which of the many datasets should be processed, which is useful when parallelizing the run of multiple participants.

 * If you want to pass runtime options to your container plaform (Docker or Singularity), you can pass them with ``-o`` or ``--container_options``.
+..
+TODO: Update cpac to handle `-`s and `_`s like C-PAC